 Can my child?
 Always Sometimes Needs assistance

 Face a person when they are talking and make eye contact

-Follow instruction and routine
+Follow instructions and routines

 Sit at a table and focus on an activity

 Separate from parents

 Play independently with others and begin to take turns

 Learn how to share

 Begin a conversation and take part in responses in their main language, speaking clearly

 Describe recent experiences

 Recite rhymes and sing songs

 Retell stories

 Follow age appropriate instructions

 Can my child?
-Always Sometimes Needs assistance

-Put on/remove socks, shoes, coat

-Go to the toilet on their own

-Wash and dry hands on their own

-Use a spoon and fork on their own, and use an open cup

-Recognise their belongings amongst others e.g. coat

-Tidy up and pack away their own things

-Brush their own teeth and have they been to a dentist

-Move confidently without bumping into objects or others

-Does your child have the opportunity to play on large equipment, e.g. slide, climbing frame Play imaginatively (indoors and outdoors) Catch, throw and kick a ball to a partner Understand the need for safety, e.g. heights, roads Recognise own name Hold a pencil in an appropriate grip Can my child?
-Always Sometimes Needs assistance Complete a simple jigsaw puzzle of 8-10 pieces assistance Complete a simple jigsaw puzzle of 8-10 pieces Does your child know the colours red, yellow, blue, green assistance Does your child know the colours red, yellow, blue, assistance Does your child know the colours red, yellow, blue, green assistance
+Always Sometimes Needs assistance Put on/remove socks, shoes and coat Go to the toilet on their own Wash and dry hands on their own Use a spoon and fork on their own, and use an open cup Recognise their belongings amongst others e.g. coat Tidy up and pack away their own things Brush their own teeth and have they been to a dentist Move confidently without bumping into objects or others Does your child have the opportunity to play on large equipment, e.g. slide, climbing frame?
+Play imaginatively (indoors and outdoors) Catch, throw and kick a ball to a partner Understand the need for safety, e.g. heights, roads Recognise own name Hold a pencil in an appropriate grip Can my child?
+Always Sometimes Needs assistance Complete a simple jigsaw puzzle of 8-10 pieces Does your child know the colours red, yellow, blue and green?
+Attempt to solve problems independently Say numbers one to ten in order Enjoy interactive reading and answer questions about stories in a 1:1 setting